pandas-dev/pandas/doc/source/io.rst

      ``tables``.
 The sizes of a string based indexing column (e.g. *columns* or *minor_axis*) are determined as the maximum size of the elements in that axis or by passing the parameter
+   - Be aware that timezones (e.g., ``pytz.timezone('US/Eastern')``)
+     are not necessarily equal across timezone versions.
+So if data is localized to a specific timezone in the HDFStore using one version of a timezone library and that data is updated with another version, the data will be converted to UTC since these timezones are not considered equal.
+Either use the same version of timezone library or use ``tz_convert`` with the updated timezone definition.

 .. warning::